Hong Kong SAR

 Tax audit process

-There is no specific tax audit cycle in Hong Kong.
+There is no specific tax audit cycle in Hong Kong SAR.
 Tax audit targets are selected with reference to certain criteria determined by the HKIRD.

 Statute of limitations